 No “I” in Team: 5 Practical Steps to Evaluating a Wealth Advisory Team

 In today’s complex investment and tax environment, working with a team of advisors is crucial to ensuring a comprehensive wealth management approach.
-The benefit to investors is clear—advisors who work in teams show more asset growth for their clients than solo advisors, according to data from PriceMetrix.1 Financial advisors are taking notice, as more than 60 percent of advisors say they now work in a team, according to Investments & Wealth Institute.2
+The benefit to investors is clear, as 73% of advisors believe that teaming improves the client experience, according to data from Cerulli Associates.1 Financial advisors are taking notice, as more than 60 percent of advisors say they now work in a team, according to Investments & Wealth Institute.2

 Deciding to work with an advisory team—and choosing the team best suited for your wealth management needs—is a decision that should come after careful thought and analysis.
 Whether you are exploring working with a wealth management advisory team for the first time, or evaluating your current advisory team, here are a few starting considerations and questions to help ensure a well-rounded team.